FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/gas.md

 ![](../../../images/evm/precompiled_gas.png)

-'PrecompiledGas' mainly records the basic operations called during the execution of the Precompiled contract for each transaction, and the Gas that consumes memory.
+'PrecompiledGas' mainly records the basic operations called during the execution of the Precompiled contract for each transaction, and the Gas that consumes memory

-- When the virtual machine executes a transaction and calls the 'call' interface of the 'Precompiled' contract, each time a basic operation is called, the corresponding 'OPCode' is added to the**Runtime Instruction Collection**中
+- When the virtual machine executes a transaction and calls the 'call' interface of the 'Precompiled' contract, each time a basic operation is called, the corresponding 'OPCode' is added to the 'PrecompiledGas'**Runtime Instruction Collection**中

-- When the virtual machine executes a transaction and calls the 'call' interface of the 'Precompiled' contract, the memory consumed by the runtime of the 'PrecompiledGas' is updated when the memory occupied by the basic operation changes
+- When the virtual machine executes a transaction and calls the 'call' interface of the 'Precompiled' contract, the memory consumed by the runtime of the 'PrecompiledGas' will be updated when the memory occupied by the basic operation changes

-- After the 'Precompiled' contract is executed, you can call the interface to calculate the Gas consumption of the 'Precompiled' contract based on the set of instructions executed and the memory consumed during the running of the 'Precompiled' contract.。
+- After the 'Precompiled' contract is executed, you can call the interface to calculate the Gas consumption of the 'Precompiled' contract based on the set of instructions executed and the memory consumed during the running of the 'Precompiled' contract。

 ### Precompiled contract Gas measure

-The FISCO BCOS Precompiled contract Gas measurement standard refers to EVM, which mainly includes CPU, memory and storage dimensions.。The following details the specific Gas calculation method for precompiled contracts.。
+The FISCO BCOS Precompiled contract Gas measurement standard refers to EVM, which mainly includes CPU, memory and storage dimensions。The following details the specific Gas calculation method for precompiled contracts。

 #### Precompiled Contract Memory Gas Calculation

-Precompiled contract memory consumption mainly comes from input, output and additional memory consumption at runtime。When the total memory consumed by a transaction is' txMemUsed ', the corresponding memory gas is calculated as follows。That is, add 'memoryGasUnit' gas every 32 bytes, and the value of 'memoryGasUnit' is 3.
+Precompiled contract memory consumption mainly comes from input, output and additional memory consumption at runtime。When the total memory consumed by a transaction is' txMemUsed ', the corresponding memory gas is calculated as follows。That is, add 'memoryGasUnit' gas every 32 bytes, and the value of 'memoryGasUnit' is 3

 ```
     MemoryGas(txMemUsed) = memoryGasUnit * txMemUsed / 32 + (txMemUsed * txMemUsed)/512